Get Started

 Free Testosterone Levels and Insulin – Medical researchers have found that low free testosterone levels are common in men with type 2 diabetes and, therefore, may be associated with insulin resistance.
 Such studies have concluded that free testosterone deficiency is common in men with diabetes, regardless of the type.
 This has led to an avenue of research that testosterone replacement may be a possible way to treat or prevent adult-onset diabetes in men.

 If you have lower than normal testosterone levels per the chart above, it does not mean that you will necessarily be suffering from low testosterone.
-Everybody is different, and what may be a “normal” level for one person may be low for another.
-The above normal levels are considered guidelines.
+Everybody is different, and a “normal” level for one person may be low for another.
+The above-normal levels are considered guidelines.

-If you fall below the normal range, your doctor will have to take other things into account.
-Your age, weight, symptoms and lifestyle, all need to be considered before offering a diagnosis of low testosterone and possibly recommending treatments.
+If you fall below the normal range, your doctor will have to consider other things.
+Your age, weight, symptoms, and lifestyle all need to be considered before offering a diagnosis of low testosterone and possibly recommending treatments.

 If you are diagnosed with low testosterone, the safest and most effective treatment is testosterone replacement therapy.
 Testosterone replacement therapy is usually prescribed as a course of daily injections, usually for six months initially.
 The benefits of testosterone replacement therapy include:

-Over the course of your testosterone therapy, you can expect to feel stronger, more fit, and more mentally alert.
+You can expect to feel stronger, more fit, and more mentally alert throughout your testosterone therapy.
 Your sex life should also improve.
 As with any medical treatment, individual results will vary.
 As such, low testosterone treatments should be tailored to your unique needs and lifestyle, so the length of time you need to be continually receiving low testosterone treatment will vary from patient to patient.

 Typically, however, low testosterone treatments last from about six months to a year for your first round of Low-T treatment.
 After that, you will be evaluated for the need to continue your low testosterone treatment.